 What is PCI DSS Compliance?

-The Payment Card Industry Data Security Standards (PCI DSS) were developed by all major credit card branding companies including American Express, Discover Financial Services, JCB International, MasterCard Worldwide, Visa Inc, and the PCI Security Standards Council, in order to provide security measures for protecting credit card holder information and the merchants who store that sensitive information.
-This multifaceted security standard includes requirements for “security management, policies, procedures, network architecture, software design and other critical protective measures”, according to the PCI Security Standards Council.
+The Payment Card Industry Data Security Standard (PCI DSS) was developed by all major credit card branding companies including American Express, Discover Financial Services, JCB International, MasterCard Worldwide, Visa Inc, and the PCI Security Standard Council, in order to provide security measures for protecting credit card holder information and the merchants who store that sensitive information.
+This multifaceted security standard includes requirements for “security management, policies, procedures, network architecture, software design and other critical protective measures”, according to the PCI Security Standard Council.
 The Council uses a dynamic approach to maintaining these standards as technology changes and consumer information is compromised.
 The standard is made up of 12 requirements that, if complied with, will mitigate breaches within the University’s information networks and other secure information storage methods.
 Higher Education is, unfortunately, one of the highest risk environments for security breaches.
 Statistically, there are a disproportionate number of breaches occurring at educational institutions within the payment card industry.
 For example, in 2006, 321 breaches were reported.
 84 of those were at educational institutions, 35 at medical institutions, and only 106 were at businesses.
 Businesses account for the vast majority of all credit card transactions worldwide.
 Therefore, PCI DSS is a required standard that all Universities, as well as all merchants, service providers, and banks, must comply with.
 If a breach occurs, fines can be charged up to $500,000 which does not include other possible monetary loss due to the breach and the consequences of the information being compromised.

 Obtaining and maintaining PCI DSS Compliance is a collaborative effort among several departments at the University of Utah.
 These requirements provide many benefits to our University by making us aware of all sensitive consumer data, not just credit cards numbers.
 Many processes within the University will become more secure by applying these standards in other areas.
 We will also be able to maintain processes so that all departments feel secure in accepting sensitive data, and processes will remain consistent, despite employee turn-over.